docker/docker-py/docs/api.md

 * stdout (bool): Attach to stdout of the exec command if true.
 Default: True
 * stderr (bool): Attach to stderr of the exec command if true.
 Default: True
 * tty (bool): Allocate a pseudo-TTY.
 Default: False
+* user (str): User to execute command as.
+Default: root

 **Returns** (dict): A dictionary with an exec 'Id' key.